hashicorp/nomad/contributing/architecture-drainer.md

     NodeDrainer -- "4.
 NodesDrainComplete\n(raft shim)" --> StateStore
 ```

-And the third is when nodes pass their deadline.
+And the third is when Nodes pass their deadline.
 The `NodeWatcher` is
 responsible for adding and removing the watch in the `DeadlineNotifier`.
 The
 `DeadlineNotifier` is responsible for watching the timer.
-If the node isn't
+If the Node isn't
 removed before the deadline, the `DeadlineNotifier` tells the `NodeDrainer` and
 the `NodeDrainer` updates the state via the `NodesDrainComplete` shim.
 At this
 point the remaining allocs will be forced to shutdown immediately.